ChanderG/c-compiler/growth.md

 ###After Added return statement
 The idea is to encode the constants in a string.
 Not very neat but effective enough.
 Added floating point and char constants.

+###After Added pre inc dec operators
+Now going to give a variable an initial value.
+The constant invlovled in the declration does not have an associated temporary or quad tac entry.